Skip to main content

 “It is not that easy to forget scars.”
 Her words sounded deeply meaningful as Pratap’s eyes met hers.
 Something told him she was talking of things beyond the night.

 “What happened?”
-Pratap asked sitting down beside her.
+Pratap asked, sitting down beside her.
 Ajabdeh held her phone up.
-Someone had tweeted a picture of her and the guy with the incident at the bar.
+Someone had tweeted a picture of her and the guy in the incident at the bar.

 “Do you know who clicked this?”
 Pratap asked.